artivis/artivis.github.io/content/post/2020/my-website.md

 We have a great template up and running, it is now time to make it our own.
 The `Academic` theme comes with a ton of options and configurations allowing us to truly personalize it to our liking and use case.
-And since it online documentation is so great,
+And since its online documentation is so great,
 I will let you discovers by yourself all the possibilities the theme offers.
 Head down to the [Academic get started documentation](https://sourcethemes.com/academic/docs/get-started/) and have fun!